SlashTec/EKS_logging_monitoring/EKS-ECK/readme.md

 ```
 # to get the nodes and know which is the master : # to get the shards : _cat/nodes
 # to get the shards : _cat/shards
+# to scale po in eck: kes scale --replicas=2 sts elasticsearch-es-master-zone
 ```

 ## installation steps